dlandon/unraid-snap-DEPRECATED/README.md

 NTFS Write Driver
 =================

+Before you install this plugin, delete any ntfs-3g packages from the /boot/extra directory otherwise you could end up with multiple package versions.
+I know this is messy, but until unRAID package management is sorted out, this is the best I can do.

 If you are using NTFS disk drives and need to write on them, you will need the ntfs-3g driver installed.  unRAID only supports reading from NTFS devices.
 To enable NTFS write capability, do the following:

 cd /boot/config/plugins